Dunthorne (crater)

 Dunthorne is a small lunar impact crater that is located to the northwest of the small lunar mare called Palus Epidemiarum, in the southwest part of the Moon's near side.
-It was named after British astronomer Richard Dunthorne.
-It lies to the southwest of the crater Campanus, east of Vitello.
-Due south is Ramsden.
+It lies to the southwest of the crater Campanus, and east of Vitello.
+Due south is Ramsden crater.

 This crater is roughly circular and bowl-shaped, with an interior that has a higher albedo than the surrounding terrain.
 It lies in a region that has a number of rille systems, with the Rimae Hippalus to the northwest, and the Rimae Ramsden to the south and east.

+This formation is named after the British astronomer Richard Dunthorne (1711-1775).
+His name was introduced into lunar nomenclature by Johann Krieger and Rudolf König in 1912.
+Its designation was officially adopted by the International Astronomical Union in 1935.